RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

     ```

     {{% note %}}
-You must either be logged in as the root user or use sudo to run the install process.
+You must either be logged in as the root user or use `sudo` to run the install process.
     {{% /note %}}

-1. Follow the [installation prompts](#installation-questions) to complete the installation process,
+1. Answer the [installation questions](#installation-questions) when shown to complete the installation process,
-    including the rlcheck installation verification.
+    including the `rlcheck` installation verification.

     {{% note %}}
 To install RS without answering the installation questions, either: